August 19, 2024

 The new center will significantly benefit the villagers of Langthel and the surrounding chiwogs—Dragten, Khosala, and Bazam.
 By providing fair prices and reducing spoilage, the center will boost the economic stability of local communities involved in the trade of medicinal plants.
 Additionally, this development will enhance MSPCL’s ability to meet the growing demand for high-quality traditional medicine products, reinforcing the supply chain and ensuring that Bhutan’s rich tradition of healing continues to thrive.

-This initiative represents a vital step forward in preserving Bhutan’s Sowa Rigpa heritage while simultaneously supporting the economic well-being of the communities that sustain it.
+This initiative represents a vital step forward in preserving Bhutan’s Sowa Rigpa heritage while simultaneously supporting the ghostwriter masterarbeit well-being of the communities that sustain it.
 By investing in modern infrastructure and sustainable practices, MSPCL is helping to secure the future of traditional medicine in Bhutan, ensuring that it remains a cornerstone of health and wellness for generations to come.